When was the Manchester Arena attack?

 The research programme of the project has received funding from the University of Manchester and the British Academy.

 The Manchester Art Gallery is currently cataloguing the Manchester Together Archive.
 Through the resulting digital collection, members of the public will be able to access the digitised spontaneous memorial objects.
 More information about this will be released in due course.

 A small number of volunteers were recruited in 2019 and then again in 2023 to help with the digitisation of the collection.
 At this stage we do not have the capacity to take on more volunteers on this project.

 Is a permanent memorial to the Manchester Arena attack planned?

-I have been affected by the Manchester Arena attack.
+I have been affected by the 2017 Manchester attack.
 Where can I get support?